sajjadh47/woo-cart-additional-fee/readme.txt

 Go to Plugins > Add New.

-1. Type in the name "Cart Additional Fee for WooCommerce" in Search Plugins box
+1. Type in the name "Cart Additional Fee For WooCommerce" in Search Plugins box
-2. Find the "Cart Additional Fee for WooCommerce" Plugin to install.
+2. Find the "Cart Additional Fee For WooCommerce" Plugin to install.
 3. Click Install Now to begin the plugin installation.
 4. The resulting installation screen will list the installation as successful or note any problems during the install.
 If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing Cart Additional Fee for WooCommerce plugin, Go to WooCommerce > Settings > Cart Additional Fee tab.
+Just after installing Cart Additional Fee For WooCommerce plugin, Go to WooCommerce > Settings > Cart Additional Fee tab.

 Update inputs according to your requirement and you are good to go.

 == Screenshots ==
-1. Settings panel for Cart Additional Fee for WooCommerce Plugin.
+1. Settings panel for Cart Additional Fee For WooCommerce Plugin.
-2. Additional Fee displayed in cart using Cart Additional Fee for WooCommerce plugin.
+2. Additional Fee displayed in cart using Cart Additional Fee For WooCommerce plugin.

 == Changelog ==
+= 2.0.5 =
-= 2.0.4 =
+- Changed plugin name for complying with the trademark = 2.0.4 =
 - Changed plugin name for complying with the trademark = 2.0.3 =